Fitzroy River Barrage (Queensland): Construction

-Despite the noise and dust associated with the project, the crews working on the project didn't receive any complaints from nearby residents.
+Despite the noise and dust associated with the project, the crews working on the project did not receive any complaints from nearby residents.

 Some parts of the structure were damaged when the river flooded on two occasions during construction.
 A large leak was detected after the second cofferdam was completed with crews sourcing a large pump from the Australian Paper mill in Melbourne to find the leak so it could be repaired.

 Fatalities

 In 1968, two separate boating accidents near the construction site saw three people killed within five weeks.

 17-year-old Anthony Boyd Cook and 15-year-old Timothy Wickham were killed on 4 September 1968 while they were exploring the site with another boy, Stephen Ward, in a wooden rowboat.
 Cook and Wickham were swept away when the boat capsized in the wash from the spillway while Ward managed to climb into a gate recess on the barrage.
 Ward was rescued by fireman Rob Nebe about an hour later.

 Allan Toohey was killed at site on 6 October 1968 while he and his brother Daniel Toohey were towing a launch downstream through the barrage.
 The launch rammed into the stern of their boat, driving it into one of the concrete pillars of the barrage.
 The brothers were thrown into the water and clung to a bobbing drum with Daniel Toohey managing to climb onto a gate recess.
 Daniel Toohey attempted to pull his brother to safety but Allan Toohey was dragged under the water.
 Daniel Toohey was eventually rescued by fireman Bob Collins.

-Rockhampton mayor Margaret Strelow unveiled a plaque on 4 September 2015, the 47th anniversary of the first accident, in memory of Anthony Cook, Timothy Wickham and Allan Toohey and to honour Nebe and Collins for saving the lives of Stephen Ward and Daniel Toohey.
+Rockhampton mayor Margaret Strelow unveiled a plaque on 4 September 2015, the 47th anniversary of the first accident, in memory of Anthony Cook (known as Boyd), Timothy Wickham and Allan Toohey and to honour Nebe and Collins for saving the lives of Stephen Ward and Daniel Toohey.